 In addition to bronzes – including some large, muscular sculptures from the Collection of Elizabeth Taylor – the collection has Murano glass, oil and watercolor paintings, winning Indianapolis racing cars from three eras, and other high-performance cars.
 Additional curiosities include a letter penned by Mark Twain.

-The gallery retains a part of the collection, which Rolland and his wife Kay Green are still assembling.
-He intends to donate it to Cal Lutheran over time.
+The gallery retains a part of the collection, which Rolland donated to Cal Lutheran over the course of his life.